LukeThornton92/string_theory/README.md

 ## Footer

-Similiar to the Header, the Footer is a key part of the template used for all pages, having seen many sites they often have many different links for all aspects of the site.
+Similar to the Header, the Footer is a key part of the template used for all pages, having seen many sites they often have many different links for all aspects of the site.
 For the purpose of this site I decided to keep it as minimal as possible without it looking totally empty.

 <details>
 <summary>Desktop Footer</summary>